adityanarayan-rai/Data-Structures---Algorithms-Assignments/README.md

 # Course Assignments - Data Structures & Algorithms

-This repository includes the Python Assignments from the Data Structures and Algorithms course I did for the partial completion of my MSc Data Science for Public Policy degree at Hertie School, Berlin
+This repository includes the Python Assignments from the Data Structures and Algorithms course I did for the partial completion of my MSc Data Science for Public Policy degree at Hertie School, Berlin.

 **Assignment 1:**
 - Convert decimal integers into 8-bit Two’s Complement signed integers.
 - Addition/Subtraction of integers in Two’s Complement notation